 Having the right techniques and products is essential for styling curly hair.
 Knowing how best to style your hair will make sure it’s always looking its best!
-We’ve put together our favourite ways for styling curly hair.
+We’ve put together our favourite ways of styling curly hair.

 - Don’t touch your curls while they are drying.
 This will help create a ‘cast’ around them, a slightly crunchy layer that prevents the development of frizz.
-No need to worry about the crunchiness, once your hair is fully dry you only need to gently scrunch it to break the cast and reveal soft, bouncy curls.
+No need to worry about the crunchiness; once your hair is fully dry, you only need to gently scrunch it to break the cast and reveal soft, bouncy curls.

 How to protect curly hair in between washes